Mushow/SolidityGuess/README.md

 ### Getting Sepolia Test ETH

-- Sepolia Faucet: Obtain Sepolia test ETH from a faucet, e.g., Sepolia Faucet.
+- Sepolia Faucet: Obtain Sepolia test ETH from a faucet, eg. using Alchemy/Infura.
 - Request ETH: Enter your MetaMask wallet address and request some test ETH.

 ## Deploying the Contract